All About Liver Cancer

-When liver cancer is suspected, the physician should perform a thorough history and physical examination.
+When liver cancer is suspected, the healthcare provider will perform a thorough history and physical examination.
 If a liver tumor is suspected or a patient is at high risk for developing a liver cancer, a number of diagnostic tests may be performed:

 Ultimately, the most important diagnostic test for liver cancer is a biopsy.
-To perform a biopsy, the physician uses a needle or a small pair of scissors or clamps to remove a piece of the tumor.
-This can be done surgically during an exploratory laporatomy, where the surgeon makes a long incision to expose the abdominal contents (including the liver) for inspection.
+To perform a biopsy, a piece of the tumor is removed and evaluated in the laboratory.
+This can be done surgically during an exploratory laparotomy, where the surgeon makes a long incision to expose the abdominal contents (including the liver) for inspection.
 A surgeon can also perform a biopsy by laparoscopy, inserting a fiberoptic camera through a small hole in the abdomen and using this camera to help find where the biopsy needs to be taken.
-Biopsies can also be performed under the guidance of ultrasound, CT, or MRI where a long needle is used to suck out a small piece of the tumor.
+Biopsies can also be performed under the guidance of ultrasound, CT, or MRI where a long needle is used to removea small piece of the tumor tissue.
 Transvenous biopsies can be performed by inserting a catheter into a vein (usually in the neck) and guiding the catheter through veins to the liver.
 A needle within the catheter is used to obtain a piece of the tumor.
-Whatever the procedure used to obtain the biopsy, the tissue is then sent to a pathologist who looks at the tissue underneath a microscope to determine whether the tumor is cancerous or not.
+Whatever the procedure used to obtain the biopsy, the tissue is then sent to a pathologist who looks at the tissue under a microscope to determine whether the tumor is cancerous or not.
 This information is reported in a pathology report.